nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Support for UIA notification event introduced in Version 1709.
 This became part of NVDA in 2018.2.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update.
 * Announcing tooltips from universal apps.
-* Handling tab switches in Sets in Redstone 5 (builds 17627 through 17692).
 * Recognizing dialogs powered by XAML and various frameworks.
 In NVDA 2018.3, NVDA itself will take care of this in most situations.

 We'll meet various UIA controls and workarounds throughout this article.